Prabesh01/fb-message-delete-automation/README.md

 # Setup

 To set it up, you will need to provide 4 values to the script so that this script could perform actions on behalf of you.
-They are : c_user, xs, gb_dtsg and doc_id.
+They are : c_user, xs, fb_dtsg and doc_id.
 These values doesn't change until your cookie renews.
 Here's how you could obtain them:

 The value of user and xs can be found in cookies by name c_user and xs respectively.
 The dtsg value can be obtained by running this code in messenger.com's console: